 Clare represented a teaching assistant and teacher who were both accused of neglecting a number of pupils.
 After the CPS offered no evidence at an early stage, Clare submitted applications to have the charges dismissed and her clients were acquitted.

 R v Swarbrick (2014)

-Clare was “informative, fair, friendly and helpful.
+Another of Clare’s former clients said: “Clare was informative, fair, friendly and helpful.
 Continue what you are doing, extremely helpful and put my worries at ease through every step.”